 Often, we do not think about who may see our emails and other internal documents other than the intended recipient.
 However, it is important to remember that internal correspondence relating to an employee's request is disclosable if the employee brings a claim.
 It would act as evidence of the reasoning and factual investigation behind the refusal.
 Therefore, take care in the tone and content of the emails to avoid the risk of potential discrimination or appearing to have decisions which are pre-determined or made for non-permissible reasons.

 9. 'First come first served'

 You may receive multiple requests within one team.
 The first step is to consider the potential impact of granting all of the requests.
 If this is not possible then the next step is to adopt a fair system to decide which requests are granted and which are not.
 As requests can now be made for any reason, perhaps the fairest approach is to deal with the requests on a first come first served basis and accept as many as are workable.
 However, it is always worth carrying out a 'risk assessment' to identify which (if any) are most likely to lead to claims against the organisation if refused and making your decision based on those risks.
 We would recommend taking advice if you intend to adopt this strategy to avoid any unintended consequences.

 10. Remember to document the change – there is 'no going back' without another request

 If the request is accepted, the change is permanent and irreversible even if the arrangement subsequently causes significant operational difficulties.
 You must make it clear to the employee that this is a permanent change and they can only request a further change after twelve months.
 Issue a new or amended contract to reflect the new arrangement and the start date (or at least ensure there is a clearly documented variation to the contract).
 Ideally the employee should sign a copy of the revised contract which you can then retain on their personnel file.

-If you require assistance in dealing with a flexible working request, writing a flexible working policy or reviewing an existing policy please speak to your usual Weightmans contact.
+If you require assistance in dealing with a flexible working request, writing a flexible working policy or reviewing an existing policy, contact our employment law solicitors.